The Pain Education Session

 “Offering a patient hope, support and education”

-Lyn Watson, Ayrshire and Arran’s Pain Service Clinical Lead, Chair of the North British Pain Association and Pain Concern’s Pain Education Steering Group
+Lyn Watson, Clinical Lead of Ayrshire and Arran’s Pain Service; Chair of the North British Pain Association and Pain Concern’s Pain Education Steering Group

-Pain Concern operates a zero-tolerance policy towards any discrimination, harassment, physical or verbal abuse directed at our colleagues or volunteers.
+Pain Concern operates a zero-tolerance policy towards any discrimination, harassment or abuse — physical or verbal — directed at our colleagues or volunteers.

 Acknowledgements

-The Pain Education Sessions were developed by NHS Greater Glasgow and Clyde and are used by the NHS.
+The Pain Education Session was developed by NHS Greater Glasgow and Clyde and is used by the NHS.

 - The Astor Foundation